UCB-stat-159-s23/project-Group28/README.md

 This project aims to predict the prices of Airbnb listings in Europe using various regression models.
 The scientific motivation behind this project is to help both hosts and guests make more informed decisions when it comes to pricing and choosing accommodations.
 The analysis consists of data cleaning, exploratory data analysis, feature engineering, model building, and evaluation.

 ## Dataset
-The dataset used in this project comes from [Kaggle](https://www.kaggle.com/datasets/dipeshkhemani/airbnb-cleaned-europe-dataset?resource=download) and contains information on Airbnb listings in Europe.
+The dataset used in this project is the [Airbnb Cleaned Europe Dataset](https://www.kaggle.com/dipeshkhemani/airbnb-cleaned-europe-dataset) available on Kaggle.
+The dataset contains listings information of Airbnb accommodations in various European cities.
+The dataset is cleaned and preprocessed, making it suitable for data analysis and modeling tasks.

+The dataset consists of 18 columns and 322,330 rows.
+Each row represents a unique listing, and the columns contain various attributes related to the listing, such as the listing name, host details, location, property details, price, availability, and reviews.

+To use this dataset, download the CSV file from the [Kaggle page](https://www.kaggle.com/dipeshkhemani/airbnb-cleaned-europe-dataset?resource=download) and place it in the appropriate directory within your project.

 ## Project Website
 The project's JupyterBook website can be accessed [here](https://ucb-stat-159-s23.github.io/project-Group28/main.html)